 The manufacturers who use the equipment for production-related activities are the end-users in every EaaS model.
 The benefits of EaaS to the end-users are:

 - Lowered capital cost.
 EaaS provides an opportunity to turn Capital expenditure to Operational expenditure.
-At the same time making sure the SME is still in charge of the quality and production process.
+At the same time, it ensures the SME is still in charge of the quality and production process.

 - Reduced operating costs.
-Since the maintenance of equipment, updating software/firmware/hardware is the responsibility of the service provider, this decreases the operational expenditure of manufacturers.
+Since maintenance of equipment and updating software/firmware/hardware are the responsibilities of the service provider, this decreases the operational expenditure of manufacturers.

-Why hasn’t the pricing models for services flourished widely?
+Why hasn’t the pricing models for services flourished?

 Below are three main hindrances for the slow success of pricing models for services: